-LIVINGSTON TAYLOR FRIDAY SEPTEMBER 22 DOORS AT 6 PM SHOW AT 8 PM
+LIVINGSTON TAYLOR at THE ROSLYN HOTEL SATURDAY, FEBRUARY 3 DOORS AT 6 PM SHOW AT 8 PM

 Livingston Taylor picked up his first guitar at the age of 13, which began a 50-year career that has encompassed performance, songwriting, and teaching.
 Born in Boston and raised in North Carolina, Livingston is the fourth child in a very musical family that includes Alex, James, Kate, and Hugh.
 Livingston recorded his first record at the age of 18 and has continued to create well crafted, introspective, and original songs that have earned him listeners worldwide.